sigent/TheGoodPlace/README.md

 # The Good Place

-Based on current and past experience, this is a brain dump of what I think a development project needs to put it in the Good Place.
+Based on current and past experience, this is a brain dump of what I think a development project needs to put it in the "Good Place".

 ## Disclaimer